-Originally a native of Sayre Pennsylvania.
-Kline obtained his BFA from Alfred University in 2004 with concentrations in photography and digital media.
+Originally a native of Sayre, Pennsylvania, Kline obtained his BFA from Alfred University in 2004 with concentrations in photography and digital media.
 He has shown internationally in Beijing and London as well as numerous shows in upstate New York and New York City.
-He spent the years before coming to Buffalo for graduate studies working in the medical field and starting a gallery and arts organization in his hometown area called Rural Research Laboratories.
+Before coming to Buffalo for graduate studies, Kline working in the medical field and started a gallery/arts organization in his hometown area called Rural Research Laboratories.
 He obtained his MFA in Visual Studies from the University at Buffalo in 2008.
-While a master candidate he was also an Instructor of Photography at CEPA Gallery and the community based Unseen America project in Niagara Falls.
-Currently he is the Professor of Photography at Niagara County Community College and Instructor of Photography at the New York State Summer School for the Arts as well as Youth Education Coordinator at Squeaky Wheel Buffalo Media Resources.
+While a master candidate, he gained experience as an Instructor of Photography at CEPA Gallery and Unseen America, a community-based project in Niagara Falls.
+Kline now serves on the steering committee for two major arts education initiatives in Western New York: Arts Partners for Learning and for the newly-developing WNY STEM Hub of the Empire State STEM Learning Network.
+He is also the Professor of Photography at Niagara County Community College and Instructor of Photography at the New York State Summer School for the Arts.
+Contact Kevin

 Mark Longolucco is the Tech Director at Squeaky Wheel.
 On staff since 2008, he oversees all aspects (new purchases, repairs, maintenance, usage) of SW technical facilities, equipment, and rental/video services.
 Responsibilities also include the management of Squeaky Wheel’s media library and archival of final products created through Squeaky Wheel production programs (such as Channel: Stories from the Niagara Frontier, Buffalo Youth Media Institute, artist residencies, workshops).
 Since 2010, he has trained and provided support for Artgrease Video Production Interns and manages the intern-driven production of Artgrease episodes.
 He also teaches evening workshops for Squeaky Wheel, in Final Cut Pro and Video Production.
 In his spare time, Longolucco is an avid home-recording enthusiast, plays in a band called A Relative Term, and creates artworks that revolve around folk artist storytelling and the elusive nature of modern fact.
 He holds a BFA in expanded media from Alfred University (2004).